Omena0/chat-V6/README.md

 If you dont want to constantly tell people what your server ip is, set up a static api on github pages:

-- Make a repository called \<yourusername\>.github.io and create a folder in it called "api"
+- Make a repository called \<yourdisplay_name\>.github.io and create a folder in it called "api"
 - Then make a folder inside that folder called "chat-v6"
-- Then create a file named "ip.html" in the chat-v6 folder
+- Then create a file display_named "ip.html" in the chat-v6 folder
 - Inside the file put your ngrok ip address
 - Set up github pages